-But before hitting that giant the riders face an upward rolling section of 100 kilometres to the base of the first climb, which runs to Roccaraso.
+But before hitting the giant of the Appenines the riders face an upward rolling section of 100 kilometres to the base of the first climb, which runs to Roccaraso.
 The ascent is 8.9 kilometres at 6.2% with steepest ramps of 12%.
 Two editions ago the 6th stage of the Giro finished at the ski area of Roccaraso – 6 kilometres higher up the mountain – and Tim Wellens took the win.

 Following the passage in Roccaraso the route continues on the flat for 10 kilometres before a long stretched descent runs to the foot of the ascent to Calascio.
-At almost 15 kilometres this one is averaging 6%.
+At 13.7 kilometres this climb is averaging 6%.
 The almost abandoned village is dominated by Rocca Calascio, an impressive mountaintop fortress at 1,460 metres.

 Giro d’Italia 2018 stage 9: Route maps, height profiles, and more